within our lives

 two common areas where God’s

-most obvious to us within our daily lives is through recognising his
+most obvious to us within our daily lives.
+The first is through recognising his

-guiding, helping hand and through the beneficial use of prayer.
+guiding, helping hand.
+The second is through the beneficial use of prayer.

 These areas, then, are

-where we firstly look to find evidence of God’s presence.
+where we primarily look to find evidence of God’s presence in our lives.
 I have also included some

 A GUIDING, HELPING HAND